trackow/hk25-teams/hk25-DestinE/intro/introduction.md

 To explore the Climate DT data locally (e.g. on a HPC/laptop), a python environment can be created using the requirements.txt provided in this folder.
 You can run any of the [example notebooks](https://github.com/destination-earth-digital-twins/polytope-examples/tree/main/climate-dt), which will require you to authenticate with your personal DESP username and password.

+If you are using Insula on the DESP to access data, the following instructions will generate a working python kernel that will be visible in jupyter.

+Generate a python virtual environment:

+`python -m venv /home/jovyan/my_env`

+Activate your environment:

+`source /home/jovyan/my_env/bin/activate`

+Install the required libraries from the following file https://github.com/destination-earth-digital-twins/polytope-examples/blob/main/requirements.txt:

+`pip install requirements.txt`

+Install ipykernel to make the kernel visible in your notebooks:

+`pip install ipykernel`

+`python -m venv /home/jovyan/my_env`

+`ipython kernel install --user --name=my_env`

+You should now be able to select this kernel and access DT data.

+If you have previously created a python venv you may need to update the versions of some packages.
+You can do this manually or by reinstalling from the requirements.txt

 ### Notes on how to select data from available simulations: